liuzhousi/FPGC4/README.md

 - Rewrote FSX2 for CRT display
 - Finally updated the documentation a bit
 - Created and ordered PCB
+- PCB received, assembled and tested
+- Updated documentation quite a bit

 ### Future plans
 These are kinda ordered based on priority

-- Finish and test PCB
 - Create an Interrupt module to allow for >4 Interrupts
+- Add more interrupts using the new module
+- Improve and write more libraries
 - Write a platformer game
 - Create a pattern and palette table generator
 - Add logo to boot screen animation in bootloader
+- Create webpage on b4rt.nl with documentation, since this file is getting pretty big
 - Create a web server with W5500 chip
 - Write an OS
 - Add Gameboy printer via Arduino to I/O
 - Write a simplistic C compiler.
 Use software stack with dedicated stack pointer register.
 - Change SPI Flash for SDCARD

-### TODO in documentation
-- USB mass storage
-- More PCB info
-- In circuit programming under programming
-- FPGA utilization stats